Arizona Paternity Laws

 Voluntary Establishment of Paternity in Arizona

 One common misconception regarding the establishment of paternity in Arizona is that paternity may only be established by a judge after DNA testing has been completed.
-If the parties agree, they may establish paternity voluntarily without ever going to court.
+If the parties agree, they may set up paternity voluntarily without ever going to court.
 For example, they may both sign a Voluntary Acknowledgment of Paternity, which is filed at one of the many Arizona Department of Health Services offices located throughout Arizona.

 Easiest Way to Establish Paternity in Arizona